tjni/setuptools-git-versioning/docs/schemas/file/dev_release_file.rst

 Third commit to ``1.2.beta`` branch will generate a version number like ``1.2b3``.

-If branch name is not PEP-440 compliant, use :ref:`branch-formatter-option` option option
+If branch name is not :pep:`440` compliant, use :ref:`branch-formatter-option` option

 .. note::